Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/10-hashing.md

 Note: In a hashmap, when we say it's insert op is O(1), we're not telling the worst case!
-Even though we're writing it as big O which means worst case. **When we say hashmaps have O(1) for these three operations, it's actually the average case time complexity.** But the vast majority of the time, people still assume that it is the worst case time complexity, so we right it as O(1).
+Even though we're writing it as big O which means worst case. **When we say hashmaps have O(1) for these three operations, it's actually the average case time complexity.** But the vast majority of the time, people still assume that it is the worst case time complexity, so we write it as O(1).

-So the three first ops for hashmaps have average case of O(1).
-But in worst case for hashmaps, these three ops could be O(n) depending on how you implement the hashmap.
+**So the three first ops for hashmaps have average case of O(1).
+But in worst case for hashmaps, these three ops could be O(n) depending on how you implement the hashmap.**

-Now the downside of hashmaps is that they don't maintain any ordering.
-As a result, if you wanna iterate through all the keys of the hashmap in a specific order, you can't do it in O(n), you have to take all the keys and then sort them which depending on what sorting algo you use, it typically would be O(n log n) .
+Now **the downside of hashmaps is that they don't maintain any ordering.** As a result, if you wanna iterate through all the keys of the hashmap in a specific order, you can't do it in O(n), you have to take all the keys and then sort them which depending on what sorting algo you use, it typically would be O(n log n) .